It is an antibiotic that belongs to the class of medicines called quinolones.

 - If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.

-- Do not take a double dose to make up for the one you forgot.
+- Do not take a double amount to make up for the one you forgot.

 - If you are not sure what to do after skipping a dose, contact your doctor or pharmacist.